 - a.
 Key differences in this process compared to earlier NAFC Invitations to Tender for Aerial Firefighting Services and / or State based processes include: - In this process NAFC Members are seeking access to aerial firefighting Services on a Call When Needed basis.
-No Service Periods are guaranteed for any CWN Service that may be contracted. - ii.
-There is no requirement for the Contractor to establish and maintain a Performance Bond (Bank Guarantee) for contracts for Call When Needed Services. - iii.
+Service Periods or payments are not guaranteed for any CWN Service that may be contracted. - There is no requirement for the Contractor to establish and maintain a Performance Bond (Bank Guarantee) for contracts for Call When Needed Services. - iii.
 Some requirements previously located in the Specimen Contract are now included in NAFC Standards.
-These Standards should be read in conjunction with the suite of documents as outlined in the Introduction, Section 1.3. - iv.
-The use of ARENA to capture company and aircraft information (refer to Appendix 3 for further information about using ARENA). - v.
-The use of TenderLink for the provision of tender documents and submission of tender responses (refer to Appendix 2 for further information about using TenderLink).
+These Standards should be read in conjunction with the suite of documents as outlined in the Introduction, Section 1.3.